PRIVACY POLICY

 • Data Portability (GDPR Article 20).
 This means that you may request that we transfer your personal data to you or to a third party.
 This right applies where we have obtained and processed the data from you based on your consent or where we used the information to perform a contract with you.

 • Withdraw consent at any time (GDPR Article 7).
 This means that you may withdraw your consent where we are processing your personal data based on your consent.
+Upon receipt of your withdrawal of consent, we are no longer allowed to process your personal data based on your withdrawn consent.
+However the lawfulness of processing in the past prior to receipt of such withdrawal remains unaffected.

 If you wish to exercise any of the rights set out above, please contact us.